centreon/centreon-engine/doc/user/configuration/advanced/tuning_centengine_for_maximum_performance.rst

     where the buffers are always full.
 This results in child processes (external scripts, NSCA daemon, etc.) blocking when they attempt to write to the external command file.
+  * Disable use setpgid.
+When you enable setpgid, we force Centreon Engine to use low performance create process.
+See :ref:`this <main_cfg_opt_use_setpgid>` documentation.
   * Optimize hardware for maximum performance.

     .. note::